Updated July 19th 2023

 What kind of food goes with Syrah?
 This wine guide will tell you everything you need to know about Syrah food pairing.
 You will also learn what is the difference between Syrah and Shiraz, and find the best food for the different styles.

 Syrah is an excellent food wine.
-This rich and full-bodied dry red wine with characteristic aromas of pepper, chocolate, tobacco and blackberry pairs very well with many dishes.
+This rich and full-bodied dry red wine with characteristic aromas of pepper, chocolate, tobacco and blackberry pairs well with many dishes.
 Syrah is a great grape for grilled meat and heavy meat dishes, but there are many other good food matches for Syrah wines.
-Find out the best food pairings for Syrah in this wine guide.

 Before looking into food pairings for Syrah, let’s learn a little bit more about this popular grape variety.
 Syrah gives powerful full-bodied red wines.
 It is originally from the Rhône Valley in France, but it’s planted in many other countries.
-If Syrah is planted it is Australia it is called Shiraz.
-It is the most planted grape variety in Australia and it is slightly different than Syrah from France, the US or other countries.
+If Syrah is planted in Australia, it is called Shiraz.
+This is the most planted grape variety in Australia and it's slightly different from Syrah from France, the US or other countries.

 Do you like to drink a powerful red wine with your food?
 Then this wine guide is perfect for you.
 Syrah is a great food wine thanks to its fruity and spicy aromas.

-When pairing Syrah with food, it is important to take into consideration the following characteristics of the grape:
+When pairing Syrah with food, it's important to take into consideration the following characteristics of the grape:

 A bottle of Syrah is best served at a temperature of 17-19°C (63-66°F).